British Columbia Highway 19: Highway 1 Concurrency

 After the interchange with Highway 1 and Cedar Road, Highway 19 runs in a short concurrency with Highway 1 (the Trans-Canada Highway) for 2 km (1¼ mi) before exiting at a trumpet interchange on to the Duke Point Highway.
-With 4 southbound lanes and 3 northbound lanes this short section of freeway is the widest road on Vancouver Island.
+With 4 southbound lanes and 3 northbound lanes, this short section of freeway is the widest road on Vancouver Island.

 Duke Point Highway

-Opened in 1997 the 7.5 km long Duke Point Highway begins as a 4 lane undivided freeway.
+Opened in 1997, the 7.5 km long Duke Point Highway begins as a 4 lane, undivided freeway.
 Highway 19 crosses over the Nanaimo River 2 km (1¼ mi) from Highway 1 and shortly afterwards passes through an interchange at Maughan Rd.
-The highway then turns northward and narrows to a undivided 3 lane highway (2 lanes westbound and 1 land eastbound) for the last 5 km passing two at grade intersections, before finally terminating at the Duke Point Ferry Terminal.
-There is heavy traffic on the highway for short intervals when ferries are unloading but the rest of the time the Nanaimo bound lanes are virtually empty.
+The highway then turns northward and narrows to a undivided, 3 lane highway (2 lanes westbound and 1 lane eastbound) for the last 5 km, passing two at grade intersections, and finally terminates at the Duke Point Ferry Terminal.
+There is heavy traffic on the highway for short intervals when ferries are unloading, but the rest of the time, the Nanaimo-bound lanes are virtually empty.